-When it comes to self-confidence, there are a lot of small action steps you can take to truly transform the way you go about your day.
+When it comes to knowing how to add more self-confidence to your life, there are a lot of small action steps you can take to truly transform the way you go about your day.
 Self-confidence affects your everyday activities from asking for a pay rise, asking someone out on a date, standing up for yourself and truly getting ahead in life.
-Breaking new habits into small steps, will allow you to pick and choose which actions you’ll implement into your day, so that you don’t become overwhelmed.
+Breaking new habits into small steps will allow you to pick and choose which actions you’ll implement into your day so that you don’t become overwhelmed.
 And remember-knowing is one thing, but doing is another!

 Use positive words in your life

 You may not realise it, but you might be using negative words or negative connotations.
 This can be both in conversation with others, but also negative inner chatter.
 Words have an incredibly powerful effect on the energy you vibrate.
 If you thought about the last time you were in a bad mood, you probably can recall that you just seemed to attract even more bad situations or negative people into your life.
 That’s because you’re an energetic match for them!

 Without getting too Zen on you, we’re all made up of energy.
 You’ve probably heard about the works of Dr Masaru Emoto and his experiments, observing formations of different crystals in water.
 After showing various words, playing different music or prayer, he found the crystals would form in either beautiful shapes from positive energy or in a terrible mess from destructive energy.

 This experiment shocked the world and proved a lot about the difference in energy vibration!
 So the next time you catch yourself using negative words, use a little punishment system much like a swear jar, or find a way to wind yourself out of this bad habit.
 Some great reads on energy attraction are:

 - Think and Grow Rich by Napoleon Hill

 - The Master Key System by Charles Haanel